Going Gray is Subversive: An Interview with Louise Pendry

 As Nora Ephron once said: “There’s a reason why forty, fifty and sixty don’t look the way they used to, and it’s not because of feminism or better living

-How many years did you dye?
+How many years did you dye your hair?

 I fooled around with those wash-in wash-out toners initially, maybe from the age of sixteen.
 I then progressed to the odd box dye or semi-permanent.